Table of Contents

 All the yoga poses and asanas are meant for thine own benefits.
 Yoga is the practice as well as a way to lead your life.
-Those who makes Yoga as an important part of their daily routine; are always seen cheerful, happy, positive-minded and healthy as well.
-Stretching of the body parts with correct sequence of inhale and exhale is actually the basic requirement of Asanas.
+Those who make Yoga as an important part of their daily routine; are always seen cheerful, happy, positive-minded and healthy as well.
+Stretching of the body parts with the correct sequence of inhaling and exhale is actually the basic requirement of Asanas.
 Here, we will be talking about ‘Kurmasana‘.

 What is Kurmasana?

 Kurmasana also called “Tortoise pose” or “Turtle pose“ comes under the category of yogasana.
 The name has been derived from a Sanskrit word ‘Kurma’ which means ‘a tortoise’.
 While performing this, your body resembles the shape of a tortoise, that is why it is named so.
 This asana is important to the spiritual discipline of Yoga.
 It develops a feeling of serenity.
 Well, it is quite difficult to perform, but with the regular practice, it becomes easier.

 - To start with this, first, sit on the pose of Dandasana (Staff Pose).

 - Now, spread out your legs as wide as you can.

 - Bend your knees and with this put your arms under the bent knees.